 Ideal if motion or pressure changes on flights make you feel nauseous.
-Anti-nausea bands are so simple to use, you’ll barely notice them on your wrist.
+Anti-nausea bands are so simple to use that you’ll barely notice them on your wrist.

 31. Fire TV Stick

 32. Kindle Paperwhite

 Reading is a great way to relax and pass free time.
 A Kindle Paperwhite is a super lightweight device that allows you to access all your downloaded titles offline.
 The device does not emit blue light, so you won’t feel eye strain after a short amount of time.